cahirwpz/mimiker/smallclib/readme.txt

-	This directory contains the smallclib standard C library, along with a tiny glue layer.
+	This directory contains the build script for smallclib standard C library (taken from toolchain's resources), along with a tiny glue layer.

-	 ./smallclib has the original, unmodified sources, pulled straight from toolchain resources.
-It should be easy to convert that directory into a submodule, symlink, or a cross-reference, or replace it with another version.

 	 The build script does not compile the entire library, instead, a list of used functions is explicitly listed in the Makefile.
 If you